TateHouse/ForwardingAlgorithm/README.md

    command: `cmake -B Build/ -S . -DCMAKE_TOOLCHAIN_FILE="path to vcpkg/scripts/buildsystems/vcpkg.cmake"`
 4. Then, run the following command: `cmake --build Build/ --config Config`, where Config is either Debug or Release.
 5. The executable will be located within the Build/Console/Config/ directory, where Config is either Debug or Release.
-6. Copy the files in the Console/Resources/ directory to the directory where the executable is located.
+6. Copy the directory Console/Resources/ to the directory where the executable is located.
 7. Run the executable.

 ## Running Tests